-Rng lt, Rng Med and Rng hvy
+Rng It, Rng Med and Rng hvy

 These values provide the combat range for the plane given an equivalent bomb load.
 That is, if a heavy loadout (Hvy bomb) is to be carried then the plane will be limited to the "Rng hvy" range.
+Ranges are given in nautical miles.